randuhmm/rad-home/docs/api.rst

       HTTP/1.1 200 OK
       Content-Type: text/javascript

-   :<json string feature_name: The name of the target feature :<json string command_type: The type of command :<json object data: The data for the command
+   :<json string command_type: The type of command :<json string feature_id: The id of the target feature :<json object data: The data for the command
    :status 200: no error
    :status 400: when form parameters are missing